ali-translator/buffered-translation/README.md

 # Buffered Translation

-Manually pasted text on document for translation, by means of buffering is translated by one approach (helpful for DB sources).<br>
+Manually pasted text in a document for translation, using buffering, is translated by one approach (helpful for DB sources).
+This package includes the following vendors:
-Include vendors:
  * [ali-translator/text-template](https://github.com/ali-translator/text-template)
  * [ali-translator/translator](https://github.com/ali-translator/translator)